 After uploading the recording, the candidate can relax and we will send a notification when the result is available.
-We also provide access to a short video of the examiner providing feedback.

 We will then produce the official qualification certificate which confirms the award of the qualification.
 A minimum of 'Pass' is required to receive the certificate.